-It's essential to understand each strategy's intricacies and align it with the seller's needs.
+It's essential to understand each strategy's intricacies and your investing goals while aligning them with the seller's needs.
 When presenting offers to purchase a property, offer several solutions.
-Use the real estate investment strategies below to structure cash, financing, and a creative offer.
+Use the real estate investment strategies below to structure cash, financing, and creative offers.

 Value Investing.
 Buy the worst-looking house in the best neighborhood, add value (rehab) and watch it appreciate.

 Income Investing.
-Create monthly short-term cash flow wholesaling.
+Create monthly short and long term cash flow wholesaling properties.

 Growth Investing.
 Build your business with a long-term buy and hold.

-Double dip and structure.
-Stack the real estate investment strategies to get multiple paydays - purchase an ugly multifamily apartment building, rehab and lease.
+Structuring the investment.
+Stack the real estate investment strategies to get multiple paydays.
+Rental property example - purchase an ugly multifamily apartment building, rehab and lease.
 The property creates monthly rental income.
-The value was added with the rehab and appreciation occurs as property values increase over time and as the tenants pay down the mortgage every month.
+The value was added with the rehab and appreciation occurs as property values and rental rates increase over time and as the tenants pay down the mortgage every month.